cardano-community/guild-operators/docs/build.md

-The documentation here uses instructions from [IOHK repositories](https://github.com/input-output-hk) as a foundation, with additional info which we can contribute to where appropriate.
+The documentation here uses instructions from [Intersect MBO repositories](https://github.com/intersectmbo) as foundation, with additional info which we can contribute to where appropriate.
 Note that not everyone needs to build each component.
 You can refer to [architecture](https://docs.cardano.org/explore-cardano/cardano-architecture) to understand and qualify which of the components built by IO you want to run.

 #### Components